emmkimme/electron-process-type/README.md

 # API
+## function IsContextNode(): boolean
+Check if you are running in a NodeJS context: pure NodeJS process, Electron NodeJS process, Electron Main NodeJS process.

+## function IsContextBrowser(): boolean;
+Check if you are running in a Browser (Navigator) context: pure Browser, Electron browser.

+## function IsContextWorker(): boolean;
+Check if you are running in a Worker.

+## function IsProcessElectron(): boolean;
+Check if you are running in a Electron process: Electron NodeJS process, Electron Main NodeJS process, Electron browser.

 ## v1/GetElectronProcessType(): 'undefined' | 'node' | 'browser' | 'renderer' | 'worker';
 Returns a string compatible with Electron [process.type](https://electronjs.org/docs/api/process#processversionschrome)